heathmorgan/angular-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Angular Material
+Followed the guide at https://material.angular.io/guide/getting-started to add Angular Material.

+    ng add @angular/material

+Additionally, added a slide toggle, changed theme to dark style, and added an address form via the schematic:

+    ng generate @angular/material:address-form my-address-form

+As per https://material.angular.io/guide/theming#pre-built-themes, I had to also manually modify index.html to add mat-app-background to the "body" element.